 In particular, since $X^0=X$, we can analyze the structure of connected components and holes in $X$ by tracking their persistence as successive coskeletons are taken.
 This provides a robustness measure for the holes in a simplicial complex: the cohomology classes in $H^n(X;\Bbbk)$ with longer persistence correspond to those defined by higher-dimensional facets, meaning they are thicker.

-\begin{remark} It is also worth noting that if we intend to rigorously analyze other events occurring throughout the coskeletal cofiltration, such as the appearance of holes or connected components, persistence provides the most appropriate framework for this study, as shown in Figure~\ref{Fig:EjemploCreacionAgujero}) (birth of a thick hole) or illustrate in Example~\ref{ex:splittingconncomp} (splitting in new connected components).
+\begin{remark} It is also worth noting that if we intend to rigorously analyze other events occurring throughout the coskeletal cofiltration, such as the appearance of holes or connected components, persistence provides the most appropriate framework for this study, as shown in Figure~\ref{Fig:EjemploCreacionAgujero} (birth of a thick hole) or illustrated in Example~\ref{ex:splittingconncomp} (splitting into new connected components). \end{remark}